irdest/irdest/docs/contributors/src/technical/services.md

 * Crate name: `qaul-voices`

-Integrates with various platform features to allow voice call streaming over the qaul.net, as well as preparing audio messages that can be inlined into messages, or sent to many people via announce links.
+Integrates with various platform features to allow voice call streaming over the qaul, as well as preparing audio messages that can be inlined into messages, or sent to many people via announce links.